wicked-rainman/M5Cardputer-PacketMonitor/README.md

 - task 5 Cycles the WiFi card through available WiFi channels
 - task 6 Stores any new Mac addresses found to be broadcasting Management packets.
 Again, a fixed size table holds these values.
 When it becomes full, the table is appended to a file on the SD card.
 - task 7 Enables user interaction with keyboard.

+## Keyboard interaction.

+Keyboard interaction can only take place after all tasks have initialised.

+- 'd' Kills all current tasks.
+Appends current cache contents to the network and device files, then outputs the files content to the serial port.
+Files are not removed.
+Process then loops forever awaiting a reset.
+- 'w' Kills all current tasks.
+Wipes the network and devices files, then waits forever, awaiting a reset.
+- 'L' As 'D', but trys to resolve each fixed source mac address to an OUI.
+This is a slow process, better suited to a PC, but the facility is there if needed.
+Records are output on serial.